slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
+> *"Stop looking for happiness in the same place where you lost it."
+-- Unknown*
 > *"Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius
 > *"Happy is he who learns to bear what he cannot change."